 - The abandonment rates in purchase processes can drop by up to 70% when biometrics are used compared to other 2FA based mechanisms like SMS-based OTP.

 Can’t argue with that data.
 The decision for anyone to start the move towards biometrics is pretty much a no-brainer.
+Once companies have decided to make the leap to different biometric authentication, the possibilities will only start to increase, they could start looking into using their biometric data for other applications such as using Behavioral Biometrics to further secure biometric authentication by learning how users unlock and lock their devices and technology, requiring the same steps of verification for future sign-ins and unlocks.
 The real question is whether there is a trade-off being made here.

 The Dark Side of Biometrics